ts1/uctoth/README.md

 `match-loop` also uses this feature, it plays games until `scores.json` is updated.

-`watch` script is useful for watching to see if all the system is working well.
+`watch` script is useful for watching to see if everything is working well.

 ## Acknowledgement